-The mangoes are quite sugary, and when fed to guinea pigs in large quantities, they can cause diarrhea or vomiting.
-When you notice this, you need to immediately stop the feeding process and give the cavy a sufficient amount of water.
+The mangoes are quite sugary.
+When fed to guinea pigs in large quantities, they can cause diarrhea or vomiting.
+If you notice this, you need to immediately stop the feeding process and give the cavy a sufficient amount of water.

 Guinea pigs can be allergic to certain foods, and some parts of mangoes have an unhealthy oil that may cause allergic reactions.
 If you notice symptoms like diarrhea, vomiting, or sneezing, you should avoid feeding your guinea pigs with the mango.

-Serving Size and Frequency of Mango for Guinea Pigs
+Serving Size and Frequency of Mango for Guinea Pig

 Can Guinea Pigs Have Mango Every Day?